return5/Lua8Streams/README.md

     - intermediate operator which filters input items.
     - takes in a function which accepts inputs and returns a boolean value.

-##### Finalizer methods
 - ```Streams:skip(n)```
    - intermediate function which returns a stream skipping over the first n items.
+   - if used, it should be the first intermediate method called.

 - ```Streams:limit(n)```
    - intermediate operation which returns a stream limited to the first n items.
+   - if used, it should be the first intermediate method called.

+##### Finalizer methods

  - ```Streams:collect()```
     - finalizer method which returns a table with each item as an index of that table.